The USD COMP loads and imports most geometric schemas from a USD file in crate/binary or ASCII file formats with extensions as (

 Parameters - Pre-Xform Page

-The Pre-Xform parameter page applies a transform to the object component before the Xform page's parameters are applied.
-That is, it is the same as connecting a Null COMP as a parent of this node, and putting same transform parameters in there as you would in the Pre-Xform page.
-In terms of matrix math, if we use the 'multiply vector on the right' (column vector) convention, the equation would be
+The Pre-Xform parameter page applies a transform to the object component the same way connecting another Object as a parent of this node does.
+The transform is applied to the left of the Xform page's parameters.
+In terms of matrix math, if we use the 'multiply on the right' (column vector) convention, the equation would be

 pxform - Enables the transformation on this page.